“This is our time, and this is our movement. And we’re doing it our way.”

 WASHINGTON, DC – Hard to believe for those who have watched him grow up, but Xiuhtezcatl Martinez is now old enough to vote.

 Many in Boulder witnessed Martinez and his brother Itzcuatli testify before Boulder City Council in 2011 to demand an end to pesticides on city parks where they play.
 Council agreed, and banned the use of poisons in public places.
-The two have never since stepped away from activism to clean the planet.
+The two haven’t since stepped away from activism to clean the planet.

 Xiuhtezcatl Martinez was introduced at the Washington, DC youth Zero Hour climate rally and march as a “rapper, an activist, a teenage heartthrob.”
 His message and his music has taken him across the planet that he fights to protect.